laurakcleve/terrain-blog/content/blog/small-barrel/index.md

 ![all-the-measurements](all-the-measurements.jpg)

 And here it is, a state-of-the-art barrel core.
-(It's wider in the middle to maintain the curved shape of a barrel.)
+Comprised of three high tech cylinders; one wide cylinder in the middle, two narrower ones on the top and bottom.

 ![core](core.jpg)